Hezbollah: Latin America operations

 Hezbollah operations in South America began in the late 20th century, centered around the Arab population which had moved there following the 1948 Arab-Israeli War and the 1985 Lebanese Civil War.
+One particular form of alleged activity is money laundering.
+The Los Angeles Times said that the group was more active in the 1990s, especially during the 1992 Israeli embassy bombing in Argentina, though its relevance grew more unclear as time progressed.
+Vox writes that following the adoption of the Patriot Act in 2001, the Drug Enforcement Administration (DEA) would promote the term of narcoterrorism and arrest individuals with no prior history of being involved in terrorism, suggesting skepticism towards the reports of large-scale collusion between alleged terrorist groups and cartels.

-In 2002, Hezbollah was operating openly in Ciudad del Este.
-Beginning in 2008 the United States Drug Enforcement Agency began with Project Cassandra to work against Hezbollah activities in regards to Latin American drug trafficking.
-The investigation by the DEA found that Hezbollah made about a billion dollars a year and trafficked thousands of tons of cocaine into the United States.
+In 2002, Hezbollah was reported to be openly operating in Ciudad del Este, Paraguay.
+Beginning in 2008, the DEA began with Project Cassandra to work against reported Hezbollah activities in regards to Latin American drug trafficking.
+The investigation by the DEA reported that Hezbollah made about a billion dollars a year and trafficked thousands of tons of cocaine into the United States.
 Another destination for cocaine trafficking done by Hezbollah are nations within the Gulf Cooperation Council.
 In 2013, Hezbollah was accused of infiltrating South America and having ties with Latin American drug cartels.

 One area of operations is in the region of the Triple Frontier, where Hezbollah has been alleged to be involved in the trafficking of cocaine; officials with the Lebanese embassy in Paraguay have worked to counter American allegations and extradition attempts.
 In 2016, it was alleged that money gained from drug sales was used to purchase weapons in Syria.
 In 2018, Infobae reported that Hezbollah was operating in Colombia under the name Organization of External Security.
-That same year, Argentine police made arrest to individuals alleged to be connected to Hezbollah's criminal activities within the nation.
-It is also alleged that Venezuela aids Hezbollah in its operations in the region.
-One particular form of involvement is money laundering.
+That same year, Argentine police arrested individuals alleged to be connected to Hezbollah's criminal activities within the nation.